ensisoft/detonator/uikit/README.md

 ```

 The UI system is completely abstract and doesn't do any rendering directly.
-Instead the widgets delegate their drawing operations to an abstract painter object
+Instead, the widgets delegate their drawing operations to an abstract painter object
 that can be implemented independently.
 One such implementation can be found under engine.

 Currently, the following widgets have been implemented.